 The fingerprint is best illustrated when the target IP address changes as shown below:

-Once the fingerprint of botnet was established, I was able to review the IP addresses found my logs for further patterns.
+Once the fingerprint of botnet was established, I was able to review the IP addresses found in my logs for further patterns.
 After reviewing a handful of devices coming from IP addresses in the United States , I noticed a trend in the type of devices.
 Each was an Engenius ESR300 or ESR600 router.

 Both router models are listed on the Engenius website as a “Discontinued Product” and the latest firmware was released on 5/23/2016.